david-cao/gRPCBenchmarks/writeup.md

 Unlike the protobuf benchmarks, we don't mind if we check or get the time every iteration since the latency of the connection will always vastly overshadow it.

+#### HTTP JSON Benchmarks
 The JSON benchmark uses the same method as the gRPC benchmark.
+The server simply reads in the payload and returns it as a response.
+Various servers were used, such as [Spark](http://sparkjava.com/), Apache, and a basic Python server.

 Results
 -------